 I hadn’t known that so much fullness could be felt inside such a vacancy.

 As Autumn replaces Summer, I hold this fullness close.
-On those days when I can’t handle a fussy baby, or the cold and darkness growing inside me, I remember my labor and my mother’s passing, and I find strength in this coupling of hardship and love, knowing that holding them together is a blessing.
+On those days when I can’t handle a fussy baby, or the cold and darkness growing inside me, I remember my labor and my mother’s passing, and I find strength in this coupling.

 In the end, it was the same with my mother.